Sunwing Airlines: Destinations

-Sunwing Airlines flies to a wide range of vacation destinations across the Caribbean, Mexico, Cuba, Central, and South America.
-The most popular destinations include Varadero, Punta Cana, Cancun, and Montego Bay.
-Its parent company, the Sunwing Travel Group, is Cuba's largest travel provider internationally, sending over 700,000 vacationers to the destination each year.
+Sunwing offered scheduled and charter services from Canada and the United States to destinations within the United States, Mexico, the Caribbean, Central America, and South America in the winter months.
+The most popular destinations included Varadero, Punta Cana, Cancún, and Montego Bay.
+Its former parent company, the Sunwing Travel Group, is Cuba's largest travel provider internationally, sending over 700,000 vacationers to the destination each year.

-In Canada, the airline operates several domestic routes, including Toronto to Vancouver which operated daily as of Summer 2015, as well as maintaining year-round service to its most popular destinations.
-Other connections include Deer Lake, Gander, and St John's from Toronto.
-As of Summer 2015, the airline operated service to Caribbean destinations from Atlanta, Baltimore, Charlotte, Cincinnati, Columbus, Houston, Lansing, Milwaukee, Nashville, New Orleans, Newark, Philadelphia, Pittsburgh, and Rockford.
+In Canada, the airline operated several domestic routes, including a daily Toronto to Vancouver flight, as well as maintaining year-round service to its most popular destinations.
+Other connections included Deer Lake, Gander, and St John's from Toronto.
+As of summer 2015, the airline operated service to Caribbean destinations from Atlanta, Baltimore, Charlotte, Cincinnati, Columbus, Houston, Lansing, Milwaukee, Nashville, New Orleans, Newark, Philadelphia, Pittsburgh, and Rockford.